karthis-testlab/karthis-testlab/README.md

 ### 👨‍💻 About Me:

-I'm a Test Architect 👨‍🔬 from Rajapalayam, Tamil Nadu, India IND
+I'm a Test Architect 👨‍🔬 from Rajapalayam, Tamil Nadu, India IN

 🔭 I'm working as a Test Architect and writing scripts to validate frontend and backend applications